 - 5.1.1.
 All students must enroll on the appointed day each semester.
 A fee will be imposed for late enrollment. - 5.1.2.
 A student's failure to enroll on time may result in the loss of the student's seat in a closed class to a student who has enrolled on time. - 5.1.3.
 A student who fails to enroll before the end of the first week of classes is considered not to be a Notre Dame law student.
 If such person desires to continue at the school, an application for readmission in accordance with Article VIII is required. - 5.2.
 DROP-ADD.
-Any course may be dropped or added routinely during the first five class days of the semester.
+Any course may be dropped or added routinely during the first five class days of the semester, with the exception of any experiential course or course that begins before the start of regular classes in the fall and spring semesters.
+The policy for dropping such courses will be established by the instructor and communicated to students at or near the time of registration.